 3. Small Business Administration Veterans Advantage Guaranteed Loans

-The Small Business Association (SBA) offers personalized loan programs with the intention of assisting veterans in their endeavors to raise capital to start, grow, or continue to succeed with a business.
+The Small Business Association (SBA) has a division called the Office of Veterans Business Development that offers personalized loan programs with the intention of assisting veterans in their endeavors to raise capital to start, grow, or continue to succeed with a business.

 In addition to providing training courses, the SBA also has online counseling available.